 Things to Know About the Rail Trails

 Bicyclists and skaters need to take care when approaching walkers and joggers.
 They can signal by verbally indicating their approach on the left or on the right.
-Excessive speed when on a bike or when skating, can create hazards for those on foot.
+Excessive speed when skating or on a bike can create hazards for those on foot.
 Children and pets especially need to be approached with caution as they may change direction without checking for oncoming traffic.
-Those on foot should stay to their right to allow passing.
+Those on foot should stay to the right to allow passing.

 Luckily, many of the trails don't have heavy traffic and provide for a relaxed ride or walk.

 Most of the trails will offer facilities/restrooms only at trailheads where parking is available.
 For this reason, taking your time to familiarize yourself with your route and the location of restrooms and so forth is important before you start.

 Riders should always take along some water and sufficient clothing and protection from the elements.
 Bicyclists should also have any necessary tools and tire repair equipment.

 As mentioned above, if you aren't someone who bicycles frequently, be careful not to outride your abilities.
 These bike trails/rail trails are not loops, it's possible to ride too far and have a very difficult, slow, and even painful ride on the return leg of the journey if you overestimate your abilities.

 Do You Have a Favorite Bike Trail in Indiana?